moneytree/eslint-config/README.md

 *patch* should get bumped when:

-- New configuration file variations are introduced (like `nodejs-bin` in the example above).
+- New configuration files are introduced.

 *minor* should get bumped when: